-- Adults between the ages of 20 and 64 who have medical conditions requiring regular eye examinations (i.e., treatments for infection, disease and injury) receive coverage for these eye examinations once in every 12-month period under OHIP.
+- Adults between the ages of 20 and 64 who have medical conditions requiring regular eye examinations (e.g. treatments for infection, disease or injury) receive coverage for these eye examinations once in every 12-month period under OHIP.

-- Clients must produce their Ontario Health Card and social assistance drug card to be eligible for a no-cost examination.
+Clients must produce their Ontario Health Card to be eligible for a no-cost examination.

-- Clients must submit a copy of their prescription to their caseworker.
+- Provide a copy of your prescription to your caseworker;

 - A purchase order is issued if eyeglasses are approved.
 Restrictions apply.

-The above information does not contain a complete list of available benefits.
-Clients who require assistance with an item should contact their caseworker to discuss what is available to them.
+The information above does not cover a complete list of available benefits.
+Clients who require assistance should contact their caseworker to discuss what is available to them.
 Clients will be notified in writing if they are approved or denied a benefit.
-Denial of a mandatory benefit is appealable.